spatie/statamic-responsive-images/README.md

 ```

 If you are using a service, like Horizon, for queues then jobs will be queued to handle the image resizing.
 By default, the job is queued under the 'default' queue.
-This can be changed via the `images` config key under `responsive-images.php`
+This can be changed via the `queue` config key under `responsive-images.php`

 ## Templating